DanutPanaite/Personal-Projects/LeagueOfLegendsDraftBot/README.md

 a lot of value on, I fully believe that lane match-ups aren't as important as people make them seem.
 Lane match-ups translate into which champion beats which in a vacuum, and will provide early pressure for the team having better lanes.
 Which doesn't necessarily translate into better chances of winning, it's only a problem of adapting to the lanes.<br>

+<h2>IMPORTANT</h2>
+The bot will not take into account flexable champions, each champion can only go to one lane for the sake of a better draft.